Midland Expungement Lawyer

 Whether you are eligible for an expunction will depend on the details of your case and the charge.
 We can work with you to determine if you qualify for an expunction and provide you with the legal assistance you deserve.

-How Long Does It Take to Get an Expungement in Texas?
+How Long Does It Take to Get an Expungement?

 In Texas, it usually takes 4 - 6 weeks to get an expungement.
 Once the court has granted the expungement, it usually takes 180 days for state, local, and federal agencies to destroy their records.
 Getting an expungement is a confusing and complex process.